UK-Digital-Heart-Project/MRI-VQ-mapping/README.md

 ## Perfusion Mapping - Ingrisch Version for MacOS

 In the folder ```Perfusion-GUIDE-Project-Ingrisch-MacOS```, use the function ```pft_DceMriPerfusionGuiIngrischMacOS.m```.

+## Perfusion Mapping - Hybrid Version

+In the folder ```Perfusion-GUIDE-Project-Hybrid```, use the function ```pft_DceMriPerfusionGuiHybrid.m```.

+This GUI combines the simple thresholding of the original "Mapping" workflow with the calculations of the "Ingrisch" method.

+A percentage signal threshold is required from the user, and interpolation around the peak of the residue function is optional.

+## Perfusion Mapping - Hybrid Version for MacOS

+In the folder ```Perfusion-GUIDE-Project-Hybrid-MacOS```, use the function ```pft_DceMriPerfusionGuiHybridMacOS.m```.

 ## Segmentation and Quantitation
 A simple GUI allows manual segmentation of the lungs from previously created perfusion maps.